-On December 2, 1929, the first fossil hominin skullcap of Homo erectus pekinensis - an example of Homo erectus - estimated to be up to half a million years old, was discovered during excavations at Zhoukoudian, 40 km southwest of Beijing.
+On December 2, 1929, the first fossil hominin skullcap of Homo erectus pekinensis - an example of Homo erectus - estimated to be up to half a million years old, was discovered during excavations at Zhoukoudian, 40 kilometers southwest of Beijing.

 The work at Zhoukoudian was carried out under hardy conditions, with scientists having to ride there on mules, and the skull was found by 25-year-old Chinese archaeologist Pei Wenzhong, “working in a 40-meter crevasse in frigid weather with a hammer in one hand and a candle in the other.”